Shot from back of classroom of diverse students raising hands, teacher at front

 Take college classes

-If your high school offers college courses, make sure to take as many as you can comfortably fit in your schedule.
+If your high school offers college courses, make sure to take as many as you can comfortably fit into your schedule.
 Besides getting a taste of the college experience in high school, you’re also saving money by taking these classes ahead of time.
-Taking them now means you’ll most likely get college credit at whichever college you attend later, and there will more room in your schedule for other classes when you get there.
+Taking them now means you’ll most likely get college credit at whichever college you attend later, and there will be more room in your schedule for other classes when you get there.

 Take AP classes